jsrodrigo/GABLS3-CFDWindSCM/README.md

 In this repository you can find the jupyter notebook that was used to post-process CFDWindSCM simulations of the GABLS3 diurnal cycle case.
 Based on this work a Windbench benchmark for wind energy applications was designed: http://windbench.net/gabls-3

-The input data is fetched from a EUDAT repository: https://b2share.eudat.eu/records/22e419b663cb4ffca8107391b6716c1b
+The input data can be fetched from the EUDAT repository: https://b2share.eudat.eu/records/22e419b663cb4ffca8107391b6716c1b

 and the validation data from the original GABLS3 website at KNMI: